XGBoost GPU Support

 Working memory is allocated inside the algorithm proportional to the number of rows to keep track of gradients, tree positions and other per row statistics.
 Memory is allocated for histogram bins proportional to the number of bins, number of features and nodes in the tree.
 For performance reasons we keep histograms in memory from previous nodes in the tree, when a certain threshold of memory usage is passed we stop doing this to conserve memory at some performance loss.

-If you are getting out-of-memory errors on a big dataset, try the or xgboost.QuantileDMatrix or external memory version.
+If you are getting out-of-memory errors on a big dataset, try the xgboost.QuantileDMatrix or external memory version.
 Note that when external memory is used for GPU hist, it’s best to employ gradient based sampling as well.
 Last but not least, inplace_predict can be preferred over predict when data is already on GPU.
 Both QuantileDMatrix and inplace_predict are automatically enabled if you are using the scikit-learn interface.

 CPU-GPU Interoperability